Subconvexity for $GL(3)\times GL(2)$ twists (with an appendix by Will Sawin): Introduction

 \end{theorem}

-The first subconvex bound ($t$-aspect) for the Reimman Zeta function was obtained by G.H.
+Let us briefly recall the history of subconvexity of $L$-functions.
+The first subconvex bound ($t$-aspect) for the Riemann Zeta function was obtained by G.H.
 Hardy and J.E.
-Littlewood based on the work of Weyl \cite{weyl}.
+Littlewood, based on the work of Weyl \cite{weyl}.
 The $q$-aspect subconvexity was first proved by D.A.
 Burgess.
-Using cancellation in character sums in short interval, he proved that D.R.
-Heath-Brown \cite{heath} proved the the hybrid subconvexity for Dirichlet $L$-functions.
-Since then several improvements has been done to the above subconvex bounds.
+Using cancellation in character sums in short intervals, he proved that D.R.
+Heath-Brown \cite{heath} proved the hybrid subconvexity, in both $(q,t)$-aspect, for Dirichlet $L$-functions.
+Since then, several improvements have been made of the above subconvex bounds.

-For $GL(2)$ L-functions, $t$-aspect subconvexity was first proved by A. Good \cite{good} for holomorphic forms using spectral theory of automorphic forms.
+For $GL(2)$ $L$-functions, $t$-aspect subconvexity was first proved by A. Good \cite{good} for holomorphic forms using the spectral theory of automorphic forms.
 T. Meurman \cite{meurman} then proved the result for Maass cusp forms.
-The $q$-aspect subconvexity for $GL(2)$ L functions was first obtained by Duke-Freidlander-Iwaniec using a new form of circle method.
-Assuming $\chi$ to be primitive modulo $q$ and $\Re{s}=1/2$ they obtained V. Blomer and G. Harcos \cite{harcos} obtanied the Burgess exponent $3/8$ for a more general holomorphic or a Maass cusp form.
+The $q$-aspect subconvexity for $GL(2)$ $L$-functions was first obtained by Duke-Friedlander-Iwaniec using a new form of circle method.
+Assuming $\chi$ to be primitive modulo $q$ and $\Re(s)=1/2$, they obtained V. Blomer and G. Harcos \cite{harcos} obtained the Burgess exponent $3/8$ for a more general holomorphic or a Maass cusp form.